Wangjw6/LLMob/README.md

 ```
 @article{wang2024large,
-  title={Large Language Models as Urban Residents: An LLM Agent Framework for Personal Mobility Generation},
+  title={Large language models as urban residents: An llm agent framework for personal mobility generation},
   author={Wang, Jiawei and Jiang, Renhe and Yang, Chuang and Wu, Zengqing and Onizuka, Makoto and Shibasaki, Ryosuke and Xiao, Chuan},
   journal={arXiv preprint arXiv:2402.14744},
   year={2024}